percyfal/biomake/README.md

 Run with '-n' flag to monitor commands:

-	make -n all
+	make -n halo

-Make all target with one of the following commands:
+Make halo target with one of the following commands:

-	make all
+	make halo
-	make all.filtered.eval_metrics
+	make halo.filtered.eval_metrics

 #### 2. Make flowcell targets ####